The Legacy Of The Omega Speedmaster As Told Through Its Contemporary Executions

 Playful but Serious

 To go with its silver dial and blue accents, the Speedmaster “Silver Snoopy Award” 50th Anniversary watch (RM52,100) features a little cartoon figure on the small-seconds subdial: an embossed silver depiction of Snoopy, the world-famous beagle.
 It is not just pure whimsy, though.
 In the 1960s, Peanuts, a daily comic strip authored by Charles M. Schulz, was exploding in popularity, with the fanciful character of Snoopy embarking on many adventures, including his own journeys to space.
 He became a mascot for NASA, expressed particularly through the Silver Snoopy Award, which is presented to those who have made outstanding contributions to flight safety.
-Omega itself was a recipient of this award in 1970, thanks to its role in the Apollo 13 mission.
-The award is a silver lapel pin, which is the basis for the design on this watch.
+Omega itself was a recipient in 1970, thanks to its role in the Apollo 13 mission.
+It takes the form of a silver lapel pin, which is the basis for the design on this watch.

 For today’s collectors, it is a reason to explore a more whimsical take on the Speedmaster while maintaining a connection to its unique history.
 There is an additional surprise on the sapphire caseback, which hosts a rendition of the far side of the moon with the Earth in the distance.
 When the chronograph seconds hand is running, so too is a simple animation—Snoopy makes his own little fly-by, piloting a command capsule.